oraichain/docs/developer/tutorials/build-docker-binary.md

 ---
-description: Instruction to install the oraid binary
+description: Instruction to install the oraid binary in docker
 ---

 # Oraid Installation and setup